 - Compilations leading from the use of anesthesia during a dental operation

-Other ordinary problems include adverse drug reactions, poor orthodontic work, and drill injuries.
-Awards can be a bit substantial depending on the extent of the injuries and problems encountered by your patients.
+Other problems include adverse drug reactions, poor orthodontic work, and drill injuries.
+Awards can be a bit substantial depending on the extent of the injuries and problems your patients encounter.

 What happens if a malpractice suit is filed against you?

-- Your dental patient must show three evident things before a lawsuit can be filed against you.
-A patient-and doctor-relationship should have already been made and you had the duty to treat their dental request.
+- Your dental patient must show three obvious things before a lawsuit can be filed against you.
+A patient-and doctor-relationship should have already been made, and you had the duty to treat their dental request.

 - Your patient must prove that you stayed away from your standard of care.
-This may include any treatment that is done in a manner outside your scope of what a wise dental practitioner would do in the same situation.
+This may include any treatment outside your scope of what a wise dental practitioner would do in the same situation.

-- Your patient must also prove that there were indeed damages because of your negligence.
-One great example is when your patient must have received the wrong medication accidentally.
+- Your patient must also prove that there were damages because of your negligence.
+One great example is when your patient receives the wrong medication accidentally.
 However, the patient did not have any health issues due to it.
-There will be no damages for this and the case would be stopped.
+There will be no damage, and the case will be stopped.

 Your malpractice case will enter the discovery phase once the lawsuit is filed against you.
-You will have lawyers assigned to you by your insurance company and the attorneys representing the other party will take depositions from both parties and also from expert witnesses.
+You will have lawyers assigned to you by your insurance company, and the attorneys representing the other party will take depositions from both parties and expert witnesses.

-It is very important that you keep well-organized patient notes so you can give this to the prosecution.
+You must keep well-organized patient notes to give this to the prosecution.
 You could run into more legal issues if you don’t have patient notes or if your records have been altered.

 The lawyers will either agree to drop the lawsuit or will discuss a settlement once the discovery phase is complete in most cases.
-Apparently, only a few cases go to a juried trial.
+Only a few cases go to a juried trial.